 This is a program to edit the sound velocity profile.
 You have to convert your sound velocity data to .asvp before they can be used.
+From SIS 5.9 the SVPEditor accepts native formats from Valeport and AML, making it easy to use their native file formats.

-On the Tools menu, select SVP Editor.
+On the Tools menu, select SVP Editor (Web).